 Outside the U.S., Honda has confirmed five deaths in Malaysia related to ruptures of single-stage Takata driver’s front airbag inflators, which are a different type of inflator that was never utilized in Honda or Acura vehicles in the U.S.

 Authorized Honda and Acura dealerships will make appropriate repairs at no charge to the customer.
-If an owner requests alternative transportation while awaiting repair, while the repair is in progress, or if there is a delay in repairing a vehicle affected by a driver’s airbag inflator recall, Honda and Acura dealers are authorized to provide a free loaner or rental vehicle.
+If an owner requests alternative transportation for the day of their vehicle’s recall repair, Honda and Acura dealers are authorized to provide a free loaner or rental vehicle.

 Honda has made changes to corporate policies concerning loaner and rental vehicles to ensure a seamless customer experience.
 For example, dealers may now loan vehicles to teenage drivers, who are generally prohibited from renting or borrowing vehicles due to insurance policies.
-Honda has also increased associated reimbursement rates to dealers, and empowered them to loan and rent vehicles to registered owners of vehicles included in driver’s airbag inflator recalls without seeking pre-approval from Honda.
+Honda has also increased associated reimbursement rates to dealers, and empowered them to loan and rent vehicles to registered owners of vehicles for the day of the recall repairs without seeking pre-approval from Honda.

 To support dealers, Honda management and field operations staff are in constant communication with dealership principals and employees to ensure they are aware of the latest information and policies concerning the recall, and have the capacity to repair customer vehicles promptly.

 To ensure compliance and customer care, mystery shoppers contact Honda and Acura dealerships in the U.S. monthly, on average, and report back to Honda management.
 Dealership principals and management are quickly made aware of any issues.